 Preventing Water Spots

 As water spots develop, they become magnets for soap scum and grime.
 The best way to keep your shower pristine is to stay vigilant and clean the stone regularly to prevent water spots from forming.
 If you’re unsure how to clean natural stone, don’t use an everyday shower cleaner that may be too caustic for the stone.
-Instead, use a non-acidic cleaner specially formulated for stone like Granite Gold Shower Cleaner®.
+Instead, use a cleaner specially formulated for stone like Granite Gold Shower Cleaner®.
 Regular cleaning at least once a week can prevent water spots as well as soap scum and mildew.
 Polishing the stone in your shower regularly can also prevent this type of buildup.

 Water spots are minerals left behind as water drops dry on the surface.
 Another method for preventing water spots is simply removing the water before it air dries.
 After every shower, squeegee the stone.
 This will allow the stone to dry much faster, and it can also prevent mold and mildew from developing.

 If you have natural stone in your home, make sure you purchase a granite polishing kit that can cover many of your daily stone care needs.
 At Granite Gold®, we carry a wide variety of safe-on-stone products that can keep granite, slate, travertine, and other types of natural stone looking beautiful for years to come.
 Contact the Stone Care Experts today at 1-800-475-STONE to learn more.